utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/webhooks.md

 ## Basic concepts of Postman Flows and webhooks

-Webhooks are a way for one system to notify another system that some information has changed.
-It works very similarly to push notifications on a smartphone.
+Webhooks are a way for one system to tell another system that some information has changed.
+It works similarly to push notifications on a phone.
 Instead of constantly needing to check the email app to see if there's any new mail, the email app sends a notification to the user that a new email has been received.
-Many services today that have an API also offer webhooks as a way to communicate between their system and yours.
+Many services today that have APIs also offer webhooks as a way to communicate between their system and yours.

 When a Flow is deployed to the cloud, the Flow can be run each time it receives a webhook from another service.
 This is useful because the Flow can be run automatically and doesn't need your computer to be on, since these Flows run on Postman's cloud.

 ### Testing locally

 Every Flow starts with the **Start** block.
 When you want to create a Flow to run on the cloud, you'll want to test it locally.
-You can enter information into the the **Start** block by selecting the gear icon.
+You can enter information into the **Start** block by selecting the gear icon.
 This information can either be in text or JSON format.
 Typically, you'll want to put an example of what an actual webhook will be from the API you're working with.
 Many APIs include a sample of what their webhook information will look like, but if the API you're working with doesn't you can make one yourself by following the steps in the [Trigger the webhook](#trigger-the-webhook) step.

 ![Testing Locally](https://assets.postman.com/postman-docs/v10/running-flows-on-the-cloud-test-data-v10.gif)

-### Deploy your Flow
+### Deploy your flow

 Clicking **Deploy** will take your local Flow and upload it to Postman's cloud.
 Selecting the **Runs** section of the right pane will show the time and date it was last deployed and the Webhook Events sections will list every webhook sent to the deployed Flow.